Kandy-IO/kandy-link-ios-sdk/README.md

 * XCode 12.x+ (iOS Simulator arm64 architecture is ***not supported*** yet)

+Known Issues in XCode 12.3 :
+- When building your project you will get these errors
+</br>`Building for iOS Simulator, but the linked and embedded framework ‘MobileSDK.framework’ was built for iOS + iOS Simulator.`
+</br>`Building for iOS Simulator, but the linked and embedded framework ‘WebRTC.framework’ was built for iOS + iOS Simulator.`

+Workaround :
+- Set `Validate Workspace` to `YES` in the Build Settings tab to avoid these errors

 Compatible KandyLink Server versions :

 * Kandy Link 4.6.1